 The International Development Policy and Management Certificate program (IDCP) offers students a foundation for addressing complex questions of poverty and development.
 The IDCP “transcriptable” certificate has been earned by 350 UW graduate students from 20 departments and Schools, and allows students to study current topics in international policy, management and economics in a disciplinarily diverse classroom.

 The certificate requires that students complete 9 credits of core course material and two electives (6-8 credits) that cover areas or methods focused on international development.

 1. Three core courses (9 credits total).

 2. Two elective courses (6-8 credits total) that cover areas or methods focused on international development, chosen from a list of approved electives.
-Some home department courses can typically be used for the elective credit, if they are not required core courses for your degree program.

 Completion of the International Development Certificate will be acknowledged on the student’s official UW transcript.

 Students are encouraged to review the UW Graduate School policies on certificate programs, noting in particular the following: “The overlap of coursework applied towards both programs [certificate program and degree program] must not exceed 6 credits and is limited to elective coursework in each program.”

 All students currently enrolled in graduate programs at any University of Washington campus with a minimum 3.0 GPA are welcome to apply.
 Students must be enrolled for the duration of the 2019-20 academic year.
 Note: Ph.D. students are welcome to complete the program over multiple years.
 Only current UW graduate students are eligible to apply for this certificate.